channl/dynamodb-lambda-autoscale/README.md

   6. Set the Role to 'DynamoDBLambdaAutoscale'
   7. Set the Memory to the lowest value initially but test different values at a later date to see how it affects performance
   8. Set the Timeout to approximately 5 seconds (higher or lower depending on the amount of tables you have and the selected memory setting)
-  9. Once the function is created, attach a 'scheduled event' event source and make it run every minute
+  9. Once the function is created, attach a 'scheduled event' event source and make it run every minute.
+Event Sources > Add Event Source > Event Type = Cloudwatch Events - Schedule.
+Set the name to 'DynamoDBLambdaAutoscale' and the schedule expression to 'rate(1 miunte)

 ## Configuration